-- ALCOSAN provides design and construction management and other technical services; - ALCOSAN applies for state and federal grants on behalf of the municipalities (e.g. EPA grant funding for the West View Borough GSI project); and - Municipality or non-profit project advocate will own, operate, and maintain the facilities.
+• ALCOSAN applies for state and federal grants on behalf of the municipalities (e.g. EPA grant funding for the West View Borough GSI project); and

+Municipality or non-profit project advocate will own, operate, and maintain the facilities.

-- ALCOSAN can provide direct funding for municipal engineering services and/or inkind services by the ALCOSAN professional staff or ALCOSAN consultants; and - The cost of these activities is typically charged to an ALCOSAN capital improvement program (CIP) project account and/or ALCOSAN's operating budget.
+- ALCOSAN can provide direct funding for municipal engineering services and/or in-kind services by the ALCOSAN professional staff or ALCOSAN consultants; and - The cost of these activities is typically charged to an ALCOSAN capital improvement program (CIP) project account and/or ALCOSAN's operating budget.